What is over 50s life insurance?

 - Guaranteed acceptance

-If you’re a UK resident aged between 50-80
+If you’re a UK resident aged between 50 and 80

 - The same price for life

 - Lifetime cover

-You won’t pay any more premiums once you’ve paid for 30 years or until the plan anniversary after your 90th birthday
+You won’t pay any premiums after 30 years or after your 90th birthday

 - A guaranteed cash lump sum payout